ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

 -   Access CPSC Case \# 150620565 and report the following things: What is the age of the patient?
 What is the Race, weight, Stratum, Sex, Race and Diagnosis
 -   How many are more than 100 years old?
 -   How many cases were taken to **Children's Hospital**?
 From the reported cases, get the CPSC case number and age for the 20th entry.
--   Report the number of cases for the month of May?
-Tell us how many cases were reported for May 13 - May 16, 2015?
-Use this information to answer the following questions.
--   What hospitals were the cases went to (provide a table)?
--   How many were children ( &lt; 5 years)?
--   provide the proportion of male/female?
--   What was the race distribution?

 ### Ignore from here to the end for the moment